-Discussion: During the 1996/1997-2000/2001 fishing years, the Western Zone opened July 1 and closed consistently in August.
+During the 1996/1997-2000/2001 fishing years, the Western Zone opened July 1 and closed consistently in August.
 At the Gulf Council's request, NMFS implemented a 3,000-lb trip limit for the Western Zone in 1999 to lengthen the fishing season.
-This action appears to have been partly successful in that the season has stayed open until at least September and usually until October or November, with the exception of the most recent year (2012/2013) when the zone closed in August (Table 2.2.1).
+This action appears to have been partly successful in that the season has stayed open until at least September and usually until October or November, with the exception of the most recent year (2012/2013) when the zone closed in August (Table 2.1.1).
 However, the Western Zone is still usually closed for more than half of the fishing year.
-Maintaining the existing trip limit at 3,000 pounds as with Alternative 1, Option a, will likely continue this closure pattern.
-Reducing the trip limit from 3,000 lbs as with Alternatives 2, 3 and 4, with Option a would likely extend the season.
-It may also deter some of the transient fishing that has occurred in the past when vessels from the east coast of Florida, in particular, have traveled to the Western Zone thereby increasing effort in this portion of the fishery.
-Alternative 5, Option a would be the same as Alternative 1, Option a.
+Maintaining the existing trip limit at 3,000 pounds will likely continue this closure pattern.